 After 5-10 minutes into the bread’s cooking cycle, we recommend you open the oven and saturate it again by spraying the water directly into your oven.
 Since your oven is not consistently releasing steam, it is important to spray significant amounts of water into the oven at a time to mock the effects a superheated steam oven has.
 Remember to work quickly, as the oven is releasing more and more heat the longer it is open.

 Baking Pan Steam Technique

-A somewhat messy, but effective way to create steam in a traditional convection oven is by utilizing a glass or metal baking pan .
-Start off by heating a pot of water on your stove top for 5-7 minutes or until the water is boiling.
-Once your water is boiling and you can see bubbles, pour the hot water into a pre-heated pan and place it at the bottom of your pre-heated oven.
+A somewhat messy but effective way to create steam in a traditional convection oven is by utilizing a glass or metal baking pan.
+Start by heating a pot of water on your stovetop for 5-7 minutes or until the water is boiling.
+Once your water is boiling, and you can see bubbles, pour the hot water into a pre-heated pan and place it at the bottom of your pre-heated oven.

 Be careful not to scorch your skin while transferring the water from your pot to your pan.
-Finally, place your dough in the oven for the recipes allotted time.
-This technique is somewhat unpredictable, but with enough water, should have a positive effect on the outside layer of your bread.
+Finally, place your dough in the oven for the recipe’s allotted time.
+This technique is somewhat unpredictable, but with enough water, it should positively affect the outside layer of your bread.

 Baking with steam can be hotter, promote healthy living, and revolutionize the way you cook.
-Additionally, hassle-free baking with steam is possible with the Sharp Superheated Steam+ Oven which has the ability to combine superheated steam to 485°F with conventional electric heating.
-There are countless benefits to purchasing a superheated steam oven as opposed to the techniques listed above including an easy cleanup with amazing results for your favorite recipes!
+Additionally, hassle-free baking with steam is possible with the Sharp Superheated Steam+ Oven, which has the ability to combine superheated steam to 485°F with conventional electric heating.
+There are countless benefits to purchasing a superheated steam oven instead of the techniques listed above, including an easy cleanup with amazing results for your favorite recipes!